Install, Configure and Connect Samba on Ubuntu Using GUI

 Does Samba have a GUI?

-Yes, the Samba server configuration tool itself is a graphical interface which manages and modifies Samba shares and other settings.
+Yes, the Samba server configuration tool itself is a graphical interface that manages and modifies Samba shares and other settings.

 Related Articles